HL

 Master Spas High-Limit Trip / Localized Heater Overheat

-Display shows HL or HLo and spa shuts down heater, pumps may still run
+The display shows HL or HLo, and the spa shuts down the heater; pumps may still run.

 Advertisements